 CLARENCE ODIE WILLIAMS

-Throughout the period of segregation in Austin, visiting African American dignitaries and local businessmen and ministers would call on Williams to get a drink of water and use his facilities at Norwood Tower when they were downtown because it was the only facility available to them.
-Williams remained at the building until he retired in the fifties and afterward continued to pick up and deliver the mail for various tenants.
-Despite the prevailing customs of the day, the best medical professionals in the building made sure that Williams’ family received their attention.
+Throughout the segregation period in Austin, visiting African American dignitaries and local businessmen and ministers would call on Williams to get a drink of water and use his facilities at Norwood Tower when they were downtown because it was the only available facility.
+Williams remained at the building until he retired in the fifties, and afterward, he continued to pick up and deliver mail to various tenants.
+Despite the prevailing customs of the day, the best medical professionals in the building ensured that Williams’ family received their attention.
 According to his daughter, Johnnie Sparks, Williams looked upon the Norwood Building as his home and its tenants as his family.
 He held the keys to all the locks and sometimes took his children to the very top of the building to see the view.

 Photo by his daughter, Johnnie Williams Sparks, courtesy of his granddaughter, Bobbie Sparks Williams